Rushita-Yandapalli/project-1demo/README.md

 # project-1demo
-This is my first GIT Repository
+This is my first GIT Repository.
+Author - Rushita